Baked Million Dollar Spaghetti

 How to Store Baked Million Dollar Spaghetti

-• Serve: Do not leave this recipe, which contains meat and dairy, at room temperature longer than 2 hours.
+• Serve: Do not leave this recipe, which contains meat and dairy, at room temperature for longer than 2 hours.

 • Store: Cover with foil or plastic wrap and store Million Dollar Spaghetti in the refrigerator for up to 4 days.
 Reheat individual slices in the microwave for 1-3 minutes.